 During the Dude Fire on June 26, 1990 three members of Alpine and four Forest Service hotshots were involved with life saving actions of a burned firefighter.
 Unfortunately, six other firefighters perished when they were overrun by fire.
 The entire crew received national commendations and Superintendent Jim Mattingly, Squad Boss David Niemi and EMT Bill Moe received the NPS Valor Award.

-Construction was completed on the new dorm and work center facility in the spring of 1994 and the crew has called it home ever since.
-It included kitchen facilities, quadruple occupancy dorm rooms, restrooms/showers, living/training/dining room, exercise/weight room, laundry room, small dry goods cache, and a squad boss office.
-The deck was constructed out of the lumber salvaged from the lift house from the closed Hidden Valley Ski Area.
+Construction was completed on the new dorm and work center facility in the spring of 1994, and the crew has called it home ever since.
+The center includes kitchen facilities, quadruple occupancy dorm rooms, restrooms/showers, living/training/dining rooms, exercise/weight room, laundry room, small dry goods cache, and a squad boss office.
+The deck was constructed out of the lumber salvaged from the lift house from the closed Hidden Valley ski area.

-The crew has also assisted with a variety of projects including prescribed fire support, hazard fuel thinning, and trail work at many national parks including Voyageurs, Isle Royale, Pipestone, Grand Teton, Yellowstone, Mount Rushmore, Badlands, Jewel Cave, Wind Cave, Big Bend, Guadalupe Mountains, Carlsbad Caverns, Bandelier, Saguaro, Grand Canyon, Pipe Springs, Zion, Bryce, Mount Rainier, Crater Lake, Lava Beds, Yosemite, Sequoia & Kings Canyon, Golden Gate, Fort Clatsop, Channel Islands, Santa Monica Mountains, Gulf Islands, Big Cypress, Blue Ridge Parkway, Buffalo River, Bent's Old Fort, and Big Thicket.
+The crew has also assisted with a variety of projects including prescribed fire support, hazard fuel thinning and trail work at many national parks including, Voyageurs, Isle Royale, Pipestone, Grand Teton, Yellowstone, Mount Rushmore, Badlands, Jewel Cave, Wind Cave, Big Bend, Guadalupe Mountains, Carlsbad Caverns, Bandalier, Saguaro, Grand Canyon, Pipe Springs, Zion, Bryce, Mount Rainier, Crater Lake, Lava Beds, Yosemite, Sequoia & Kings Canyon, Golden Gate, Fort Clatsop, Channel Islands, Santa Monica Mountains, Gulf Islands, Big Cypress, Blue Ridge Parkway, Buffalo River, Bent's Old Fort and Big Thicket.